unrelentingfox/google-machine-learning-notes/README.md

 * Encourages the mean of the weights toward 0, with a normal (bell-shaped or Gaussian) distribution.

 When choosing a lambda value, the goal is to strike the right balance between simplicity and training-data fit:
-* **If your lambda value is too high** - your model will be simple, but you run the risk of underfitting your data.
+* **If your lambda value is too high** - your model will be simple, but you run the risk of under fitting your data.
 Your model won't learn enough about the training data to make useful predictions.
-* **If your lambda value is too low** - your model will be more complex, and you run the risk of overfitting your data.
+* **If your lambda value is too low** - your model will be more complex, and you run the risk of over fitting your data.
 Your model will learn too much about the particularities of the training data, and won't be able to generalize to new data.